yashlamba/portfolio/content/about.md

 I am Yash, a software engineer at CERN.
 I am passionate about building software, teaching, interacting with people and learning new things.
 With the power of code, I try to make fun and useful things.

-Most of my exerience has been working on backend systems.
+Most of my experience has been working on backend systems.
 I have built end-to-end AI/ML systems, scalable web applications and worked on creative bio-tech and computer vision projects.
 I am currently improving my skills in software design, databases and AI.

 I have a keen interest in education.
 I teach mathematics and computer science to school/university folks when possible.